 We accumulate misstatements identified during the audit that are other than clearly trivial.
-We set a level of triviality for individual errors identified (a reporting threshold) for reporting to those charged with governance that is consistent with the level of triviality that we consider would not need to be accumulated because we expect that the accumulation of such amounts would not have a material effect on the financial statements.
-Based on our preliminary assessment of overall materiality, our proposed triviality threshold is £11,000 based on 3% of overall materiality.
+We set a level of triviality for individual errors identified (a reporting threshold) for reporting to audit committee that is consistent with the level of triviality that we consider would not need to be accumulated because we expect that the accumulation of such amounts would not have a material effect on the financial statements.
+Based on our preliminary assessment of overall materiality, our proposed triviality threshold is £10k based on 3% of overall materiality.
 If you have any queries about this please do not hesitate to raise these with Mark Surridge.